 Though the history of Rome is quite complex and sometimes bewildering, the Medieval period was a time of transition for the great city.
-Two major institutions called the papacy and the commune of Rome are the key players in the history of Rome and where she is today.
+Two major institutions called the papacy and the commune of Rome are the key players in its history and much can they say about the way the city is today.

 Wars for Power and Control Continue

-During the 5th century, Rome was ruled under Roman law by the Odoacer and Theodoric the Great, with Roman officials still in power.
-The population of the city was less than 50,000 during the Middle Ages.
+During the 5th century, Rome was ruled under Roman law by Odoacer and Theodoric the Great, with Roman officials still in power.
+The population of the city was less than 50,000 during this period, known as Late Antiquity.
 There were continuous wars between Byzantines and Goths.
-Rome was conquered by the Byzantines under the guidance of Narses in 552.
+Rome was conquered by the Byzantines under the guidance of Narses, in 552.
 Narses was the first exarch (or viceroy) to rule Italy from Ravenna.
-During this time, the commerce decreased significantly, and the consuls and senate ceased to exist.
+During this time, commerce decreased significantly, and the consuls and senate ceased to exist.

-The Papal States were formed during the 7th and 8th centuries, and the people were divided into four groups or classes called clergy, nobility, soldiers, and lowest class.
+The Papal State was formed during the 7th and 8th centuries, and the people were divided into four groups or classes called clergy, nobility, soldiers, and the lower class.

-During the 12th century, the papacy is confronted with yet another authority, a commune which was formed by Arnold of Brescia in 1144 through 1155, which threatened to maintain municipal powers over the papacy.
-The commune was subdued by Emperor Frederick I. A republic was formed under papal patronage, and a senator was elected, however, strife continued.
+During the 12th century, the papacy is confronted with yet another authority, a commune formed by Arnold of Brescia in 1144, which lasted through 1155 and threatened to maintain municipal powers over the papacy.
+The commune was subdued by Emperor Frederick I. A republic was formed under papal patronage, and a senator was elected.
+However, strife continued.

 Restoration of Papal Authority

-The Great Schism during 1378 through 1417 interrupted efforts made by Cardinal Albornoz to restore the papal authority in Rome, and a republic was formed once again.
+The Great Schism during of 1378, which lasted until 1417, interrupted efforts made by Cardinal Albornoz to restore papal authority in Rome, and a republic was formed once again.

 The real dominion of the popes of Rome began in 1420 with the rule of Martin V, and in 1453, the republic had finally lost all influence.
-Thus, began the Reformation of Rome, which led into the Renaissance period that plays such a vital role in Rome's history.
+Thus, began the Reformation of Rome, which led into the Renaissance period that plays such a vital role in the city's history.

 Written by Candice Pardue